 They pique a shopper’s curiosity to discover what is new.

-Introducing new yet familiar elements to the shopping experience changes your entire store's energy and encourages impulse buying.
-We're anxious to find more semblance of normality and hope right now.
+Introducing new yet familiar elements to the shopping experience changes the energy of the entire store and encourages impulse buying.
+We're anxious to find a semblance of normality and hope right now.

-Christmas, in particular, offers the chance for your store to make a statement that wonder and magic lie behind your doors.
+Christmas, in particular, offers your store the chance to make a statement that wonder and magic lie behind its doors.

 Dad could be a hero…